|Welcome to the Information Commissioner's Office in the Cayman Islands|

 The Information Commissioner’s Office is an independent entity responsible for monitoring compliance with the FOI Law.
 Individuals denied access or who believe their request was mishandled may appeal the matter to the Commissioner, who has the authority to review the matter, make all findings of fact and law, and issue a binding decision.
 The Commissioner is also responsible for promoting general awareness of the FOI Law, the public’s rights and the obligations of government under the Law.

-In addition specific powers and responsibilities provided for in the Freedom of Information Law, 2007 section 39 of the Law states that the Commissioner may:
+In addition to specific powers and responsibilities provided for in the Freedom of Information Law (2015 Revision), section 39 of the Law states that the Information Commissioner may:

 Frequently Asked Questions